History of Olympic Peninsula timeline to 1900.

 20,000 YBP: The ocean coastline of the Olympic Peninsula is located 20-25 miles offshore from its present location.

-15,000 YBP: Manis Mastodon Site.
-The remains of a butchered mastodon and a spear point in a rib bone represent the oldest evidence of human activity in the Pacific Northwest.
+13,000 YBP: Manis Mastodon Site in Sequim.
+The remains of a butchered mastodon and a spear point in a rib bone were discovered with other species of Pleistocene megafauna.

 11,000 YBP: The Bering Land Bridge is covered by rising sea level.